Please ensure Javascript is enabled for purposes of website accessibility

 When a drunk driving accident occurs, your DUI accident lawyer will want to begin gathering evidence that supports that your personal injury case is a result of the negligence of the drunk driver.

-Evidence that can be helpful in doing so includes photos, police reports, the contact information of witnesses, and your medical reports.
+Evidence that can help back up your claim includes photos, police reports, the contact information of witnesses, and your medical reports.

 Seek Medical Attention

-Be sure to keep a record of your injuries, any medical bills you incur from treatment, and lost time from work.
+Start a journal or folder to collect all of your documents relating to the accident.
+Record your injuries, any medical bills you incur from treatment, and lost time from work.

 Call a Drunk Driving Accident Lawyer

-If you were involved in a drunk driving accident, you will want to call a personal injury lawyer who has experience with drunk driving crashes.
-At Munley Law Personal Injury Attorneys, we help drunk driving accident victims to communicate with the insurance company, seek compensation for medical bills and related accident expenses, and seek a wrongful death claim if the collision ends in death.
+If you were involved in a drunk driving accident, you should call a personal injury lawyer who has experience with drunk driving crashes.
+At Munley Law Personal Injury Attorneys, we help drunk driving accident victims communicate with the insurance company, seek compensation for medical bills and related accident expenses, and seek a wrongful death claim if the collision ends in death.

-By establishing an attorney-client relationship, our legal team can help you through the legal process and seek justice on your behalf.
+By establishing an attorney-client relationship, our legal team can help you through the legal process and seek justice.

 For a free consultation, contact the drunk driving accident attorneys of Munley Law Personal Injury Attorneys today.